 - Add about 1/3 of the almond flour mixture into the egg whites and fold it in gently with a spatula.

-- Now go ahead and add 1/2 tsp vanilla extract and 2 tsps of almond extract.
+- Now go ahead and add 1/2 tsp vanilla extract and 2 tsp of almond extract.
 Then quickly fold it in.

 - Add the second third of the almond flour mixture to the egg whites and gently fold it in again.

-- Scoop out mounds of the cookie dough and place them into a plate of granulated sugar.
+- Use a medium-sized cookie scoop to scoop out mounds of the cookie dough and place them into a plate of granulated sugar.
 Roll the scoop of cookie dough into the sugar, then take it into your hands and round it out to a ball.

 - Drop the ball into a bowl of powdered sugar and evenly coat it.

-- 10. Place the cookies onto a baking sheet lined with parchment paper and lightly press each cookie with your hand.
+- 10. Place the cookies onto a baking sheet lined with parchment paper and lightly press each cookie with your hand or the bottom of a flat cup.
 Bake at 325 degrees Fahrenheit for 20-25 minutes.

 Notes